presscustomizr/nimble-builder/readme.txt

 The Nimble builder has been optimized to work with the Customizr and Hueman theme, but it works with any WordPress theme.
 If you experience any problem with a specific theme, please report it in the [plugin support forum](https://wordpress.org/support/plugin/nimble-builder).

 == Upgrade Notice ==
-= 1.1.8 : October 18th, 2018 =
+= 1.1.8 : October 23rd, 2018 =
-* improved : performance improvements implementation with new options to lazy load images
+* improved : performance improvements with new options to lazy load images
 * added : an admin page for Nimble Builder, to display the system informations
+* added : a dismissable update notifications in admin

 = 1.1.7 : October 11th, 2018 =
 * fixed : check on php and wordpress version not preventing some plugin functions to be fired.